 Domain Name

-Domain names are always registered for a minimum of 1 year, so HostGator doesn’t offer a free one with their monthly plan.
+Domain names are always registered for at least 1 year, so HostGator doesn’t offer a free one with their monthly plan.

 With Bluehost, you can choose your domain name when you first create your web hosting account or after signing up, which is helpful if you’re not quite ready to settle on a name for your website.